rust-lang/rust/doc/tutorial.md

 to be distributing binary packages for various operating systems in the future.

-***Note:*** The Rust compiler is slightly unusual in that it is written in Rust and therefore must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
+The Rust compiler is slightly unusual in that it is written in Rust and therefore must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
 As such, source builds require that:

   * You are connected to the internet, to fetch snapshots.